jleagle94/high-energy_notebook_tutorials/fornax_notebooks/csc-fermi-gaia-2mass_cross-match/cxc-fermi-gaia-2mass_cross-match.md

 plt.show()
 ```

+We see that most Fermi sources have at least one CSC counterpart.
+This time, we note that the colorscale denotes the *ratio* of the X- and gamma-ray fluxes, which can be an indicator of the source class.

 ## Step 8: Build a final table consolidating repeating entries

 Fermi uncertainty sizes are much larger than CSC uncertainty sizes, therefore, several (up to 100s or more!)
 CSC sources can be associated to the same Fermi source.
 We tackled this a bit above already, so now let's update our sample table to only include 1 Fermi source entry regardless of the number of CSC counterparts it has.

-Get rid of repeating Fermi entries.
-However, we want to retain the information that several CSC sources can overlap with the same Fermi source, so we build a nested table.
+We want to retain the information that several CSC sources can overlap with the same Fermi source, so we build a nested table.

 ```python
 # Step 1: Unique Fermi sources